 A few things that change meaningfully at scale:

 - Consistency auditing becomes a dedicated workflow.
 NAP consistency errors that are tolerable for a single profile become patterns that affect multiple profiles when you’re running 20 or 50 locations.
+Preventing a suspension is cheaper than recovering from one; the first 24 hours after a suspension is discovered are where most recoverable cases get damaged.

 - Photo and post programs need standardization.
 Locations left without post activity or with outdated photos drag performance down even when the data is otherwise clean.

 - Team scoping matters.
 Not every team member should have access to every profile.
-Mistakes at scale are costly — an incorrect category on one profile might be a fixable error; an incorrect category across 30 profiles is a project.
+Mistakes at scale are costly.
+An incorrect category on one profile might be a fixable error; an incorrect category across 30 profiles is a project.

 - Monitoring needs to be automated.
 Checking profiles manually at scale doesn’t work.
 The signal-to-noise ratio of changes you need to know about versus changes you don’t is too low to catch manually.

-For multi-location brands, the Local Visibility Lab platform handles this operationally — monitoring alerts, team scoping, rollup reporting, and brand-consistent AI-assisted posts across locations.
+For multi-location brands, the Local Visibility Lab platform handles this operationally: monitoring alerts, team scoping, rollup reporting, and brand-consistent AI-assisted posts across locations.
 But even without a platform, the discipline of treating multi-location GBP as a systematic program rather than a set of individual profiles is the right mental model.

 A note on data signals and what we actually know